 Attorney Accreditation; Acts Requiring Accreditation

-Question: I am attorney not yet accredited by VA; however, in response to a request for representation by a veteran, I have filed a VA Form 21-22a with a VA Regional Office indicating my appointment as a claimant’s representative.
-What will VA do with my 21-22a until I am accredited?
+Question: I am an attorney not yet accredited by VA; however, in response to a request for representation by a veteran, I have filed a VA Form 21-22A (Appointment of Individual as Claimant’s Representative) with a VA Regional Office indicating my appointment as a claimant’s representative.
+What will VA do with my VA Form 21-22A until I am accredited?

-Beginning today September 25, 2008, when VA receives a VA Form 21-22a from an unaccredited attorney, it will contact the claimant and advise him or her that VA will not recognize the unaccredited attorney as the representative of record until he or she is accredited.
+Response: When VA receives a VA Form 21-22A from an unaccredited attorney, it will contact the claimant and advise him or her that VA will not recognize the unaccredited attorney as the representative of record until he or she is accredited.
 VA will advise the claimant that he or she may (1) seek other representation, or (2) proceed without representation until the attorney is accredited.
-VA will direct the claimant to http://www.va.gov/ogc/apps/accreditation/index.html, OGC’s accreditation search page, as a means to find an accredited attorney, accredited agent, or accredited representative of a recognized veterans service organization.
-VA will not return a claims application because it was accompanied by the VA Form 21-22a of an unaccredited attorney.
+VA will direct the claimant to http://www.va.gov/ogc/apps/accreditation/, VA’s Office of the General Counsel’s accreditation search page, as a means to find an accredited attorney, accredited agent, or accredited representative of a recognized veterans service organization.
+VA will not return a claims application because it was accompanied by the VA Form 21-22A of an unaccredited attorney.

 Question: If an attorney works with pension benefit clients and advises clients as to eligibility requirements, but does not file the application for them, do they need to be accredited?